genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/06_cache.md

     }
 ```

 As the example above shows, the GPAL **process-config** file can override system definition values on a per microservice basis as well.
+For example in this example we can give the process(es) using this config a bigger Db connection pool size.

 ### GPAL processes.xml example
 ```xml